14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 3. Send meaningful Mother’s Day email campaigns

 Several of these Mother’s Day promo ideas will work splendidly as an email promotion.
-So let’s fire off a few examples of promotions you can send right now.
+So let’s fire off a few examples of emails you can send right now.

-First, you can keep it simple and share a discount code with your list:
+First, you can keep it simple and launch a sale or send a limited-time discount offer to your list:

 Example of a Mother’s Day promo announcement, plus discount code from Oradina